-An array value is written as a sequence of zero or more comma-separated values enclosed in square brackets: [1, 2, 3].
-An array type is written as [d]t, where t is the element type of the array, and d is an integer or variable indicating the size.
-We can often elide d and write just [] (an anonymous size), in which case the size will be inferred.
-As an example, an array of three integers could be written as [1, 2, 3], and has type [3]i32.
+An array value is written as a sequence of zero or more comma-separated values enclosed in square brackets: [1,2,3].
+An array type is written as [d]t, where t is the element type of the array, and d is an integer indicating the size.
+We typically elide d, in which case the size will be inferred.
+As an example, an array of three integers could be written as [1,2,3], and has type [3]i32.
 An empty array is written as [], and its type is inferred from its use.
-When writing Futhark values for such uses as futhark test (but not when writing programs), empty arrays are written empty([0]t) for an empty array of type [0]t.
-When using empty, all dimensions must be given a size, and at least one must be zero, e.g. empty([2][0]i32).
+When writing Futhark values for such uses as futhark test (but not when writing programs), the syntax empty (t) can be used to denote an empty array with row type t.

 Multi-dimensional arrays are supported in Futhark, but they must be regular, meaning that all inner arrays must have the same shape.
-For example, [[1,2], [3,4], [5,6]] is a valid array of type [3][2] is 2, but [[1,2], [3,4,5], [6,7]] is not, because there we cannot come up with integers m and n such that [m][n] is describes the array.
+For example, [[1,2], [3,4], [5,6]] is a valid array of type [3][2]i32, but [[1,2], [3,4,5], [6,7]] is not, because there we cannot come up with integers m and n such that [m] [n]i32 describes the array.
 The restriction to regular arrays is rooted in low-level concerns about efficient compilation.
 However, we can understand it in language terms by the inability to write a type with consistent dimension sizes for an irregular array value.
 In a Futhark program, all array values, including intermediate (unnamed) arrays, must be typeable.